ossendorfluca/ba-lr-classifier/README.md

 ba-lr-classifier
 ==============================

-Bachelorarbeit - Design of a machine-learning classifier for
+Bachelorarbeit - Design of a machine-learning classifier for research papers: Identifying literature reviews

 Project Organization
 ------------